VPN FOR WHAT

 I know you have heard about this VPN protocol.
 OpenVPN is the most popular VPN protocol in the world and is offered by almost all VPNs in the market.
 It is fast, secure, reliable, and has been battle-hardened with years of testing.

-It is a cryptographic protocol that protects online security.
-The best part is it’s open source, so users can check, and third parties can audit it for vulnerabilities.
-Another reason for OpenVPN’s popularity and acceptability is its compatibility and configuration options.
+OpenVPN is a cryptographic protocol that protects online security.
+Its best feature is that it is open source, so users can check it for vulnerabilities, and third parties can audit it.
+Another reason for its popularity and acceptability is its compatibility and configuration options.
 It works on all major platforms, including Windows, iOS, macOS, Android, and Linux.

 Pros